List of commercial failures in video and arcade games: Brütal Legend

 Brütal Legend is Double Fine Productions' second major game.
 The game is set in a world based on heavy metal music, includes a hundred-song soundtrack across numerous metal subgenres, and incorporates a celebrity voice cast including Jack Black, Lemmy Kilmister, Rob Halford, Ozzy Osbourne, Lita Ford, and Tim Curry.
 The game was originally to be published by Vivendi Games via Sierra Entertainment prior to its merger with Activision.
 Following the merger, Activision declined to publish Brütal Legend, and Double Fine turned to Electronic Arts as their publishing partner, delaying the game's release.
 Activision and Double Fine counter-sued each other for breach of contract, ultimately settling out of court.
 The game was designed as an action adventure/real-time strategy game similar to Herzog Zwei; as games in the real-time strategy genre generally do not perform well on consoles, Double Fine was told by both Vivendi and Electronic Arts to avoid stating this fact and emphasize other elements of the game.
 With some positive reviews from critics, the game got criticized for its real-time strategy elements that were not mentioned within the pre-release marketing, making it a difficult game to sell to players.
-Furthermore, its late-year release in October 2009 buried the title among many top-tier games, including Uncharted 2, Batman: Arkham Asylum and Call of Duty: Modern Warfare 2.
+Furthermore, its late-year release in October 2009 buried the title among many top-tier games, including Uncharted 2: Among Thieves, Batman: Arkham Asylum and Call of Duty: Modern Warfare 2.
 It only sold about 215,000 units within the first month, making it a "retail failure", and though Double Fine had begun work on a sequel, Electronic Arts cancelled further development.
 According to Tim Schafer, president and lead developer of Double Fine, 1.4 million copies of the game had been sold by February 2011.